prof-rossetti/my-first-python-app/README.md

 ## Setup

-In in the root directory of your local repository, create a new file called ".env", and update the contents of the ".env" file to specify your desired username:
+In the root directory of your local repository, create a new file called ".env", and update the contents of the ".env" file to specify your desired username:

     USER_NAME="Jon Snow"
     SECRET_PASSWORD="super duper secret"